FOGSI Policy Statement on Sex Determination – (December 1986)

 - The training also enables the provider to counsel women on the benefits and side effects associated with implant use, to select appropriate users and the correct time of insertion.

 - FOGSI believes that implants are a promising, effective method of contraception and that should be available as an option for contraception.

-FOGSI Policy Statement - Non Scalpel Vasectomy – May 2010
+FOGSI Policy Statement on Non Scalpel Vasectomy – (May 2010)

 - FOGSI believes there is an immediate need to promote male contraceptive methods which are languishing in India.